-The Landscape Sensitivity Report, commissioned by TWBC in 2017, concluded that there are significant areas of “high” landscape sensitivity across the Parish, yet significant numbers of new homes are now being proposed.
-Every allocated area, bar one, was described as having ‘high’ landscape sensitivity.
+Object: The Landscape Sensitivity Report, commissioned by TWBC in 2017, concluded that there are significant areas of “high” landscape sensitivity across the Parish, yet significant numbers of new homes are now being proposed.
+Every allocated area in the Parish, bar one, was described as having ‘high’ landscape sensitivity.
 How can the conclusions of this report be squared with the content of the draft TWBC Local Plan?

 Failure to properly and meaningfully engage with neighbourhood planning

-There is a lack of any coordinated support through the draft TWBC Local Plan for the neighbourhood planning process as a means of delivering the aims and aspirations of the TWBC draft Local Plan on the ground.
+Object: There is a lack of any coordinated support through the draft TWBC Local Plan for the neighbourhood planning process as a means of delivering the aims and aspirations of the TWBC draft Local Plan on the ground.

-The Cranbrook and Sissinghurst NDP group has been a willing participant in the Local Plan process yet all its efforts to work constructively with TWBC to prepare a complementary planning document to the Local Plan (i.e. an NDP) have been rebuffed.
-The Parish is now wondering what the future is for its emerging Neighbourhood Plan now that fundamental decisions, such as the location and spatial distribution of housing has been taken away from it.

 Failure to develop a coordinated approach

-The draft TWBC Local Plan does not appear to consider the wider impact on Cranbrook and Sissinghurst of development in neighbouring areas such as over 600 new homes in Hawkhurst and 6,180 homes in nearby Rother District.
+Object: The draft TWBC Local Plan does not appear to consider the wider impact on Cranbrook and Sissinghurst of development in neighbouring areas such as over 600 new homes in Hawkhurst and 6,180 homes in nearby Rother District.
 Meanwhile, the draft TWBC Local Plan proposes 1,751 new homes to the east of the Borough, with the majority of economic development to be around Tunbridge Wells, in the west.
 This is not a sustainable strategy.

 B. LINE BY LINE RESPONSE TO POLICY STR/CRS 1 STRATEGY FOR CRANBROOK AND SISSINGHURST PARISH